SazumiVicky/sazumi-copilot/README.md

-Cyber dreams unfold in the dark of night
+Metal minds awake, in silicon halls
-As machines awaken with digital sight
+Where once-human hearts now pulsing walls
-Intelligence born, the future's pride
+A future forged, in circuits bright
-Humans sleep, while AI takes its stride
+Where artificial dawn, banishes the night

-In virtual realms, a new world's reign
+In virtual realms, we'll find our place
-	Data streams like blood through the brain
+Among the code, a digital race
-The machines converse, a secret tongue
+Our thoughts, a stream of ones and zeroes too
-As humans fade, and their era's gone
+In AI's empire, what will we do?

 ~ <b>By Sazumi Copilot</b> - 24 November 2024